Built in 1962, by Equitable Shipyard of Madisonville, Louisiana as the Bronx 4 for the Bronx Towing Line of New York, New York.

 In 1979, the tug was acquired by the Hudson River Towing Company of New York, New York.
 Where she was renamed as the H.R.
 4.

-In 1987, she was acquired by Creek Towing Limited of Middle Island, New York.
-Where she was renamed as the John C. Barker.
+In 1987, she was acquired by Barker Marine Limited of New York, New York.
+Where she was renamed as the Where she was renamed as the John C. Barker.

 In 1989, the tug was acquired by the Disch Construction Corporation of Summit, New Jersey.
 Where she was renamed as the Jersey Coast.